Chemical cartridge: Catalytic decomposition

-Combined cartridges
+Combined cartridges and canisters

-Combined, or multi-gas cartridges protect from harmful gases by using multiple sorbents or catalysts.
-An example is ASZM-TEDA Carbon used in CBRN masks by the US Army.
+Combined, or multi-gas canisters and cartridges, protect from harmful gases by using multiple sorbents or catalysts.
+An example is ASZM-TEDA Carbon canister used in CBRN masks by the US Army.
 This is a form of activated carbon saturated with copper, zinc, silver, and molybdenum compounds, as well as with triethylenediamine (TEDA).

 Classification and marking

 Cartridge selection comes after assessing the atmosphere.
-NIOSH guides cartridge choice in the US along with manufacturer recommendations.
+NIOSH guides cartridge (and canister) choice in the US along with manufacturer recommendations.

 United States

-In the US, approval for respirator cartridge particulate filtration efficiency classification and certification is administered by the National Institute for Occupational Safety and Health (NIOSH) as part of Part 84 of Title 42 of the Code of Federal Regulations (42 CFR 84).
-Manufacturers can certify cartridges intended for purifying workplace air from various gaseous contaminants.

-Orange can be used for painting the entire cartridge housing, or as a strip.
-But this color is not in the table, and determining the cartridge's protection requires reading the inscription.

-Legislation requires the employer to select cartridges using only labels (not color markings).

 European Union and Russia

 In the European Union (EU) and the Russian Federation (RF), manufacturers can certify cartridges intended for cleaning the air of various gaseous contaminants.
-The codes are covered by EN14387, additionally particulate codes P1, P2 and P3 are used.
-For example, A1P2 is the code for commonly used filters in industry and agriculture that provide protection against A-type gases and commonly occurring particulates.
+The codes are covered by EN 14387, additionally, particulate codes P1, P2, and P3 are used.
+For example, A1P2 is the code for commonly used filters in industry and agriculture that provide protection against A-type gases, commonly occurring particulates, and other organic particulates.

-Cartridges AX, SX, and NO not distinguish on the sorption capacity (as in the US) when they are classified and certified.
+Cartridges AX, SX, and NO do not distinguish on the sorption capacity (as in the US) when they are classified and certified.

 If the cartridge is designed to protect from several different types of harmful gases, the label will list all designations in order.
 For example: A2B1, color - brown and grey.

 Other jurisdictions that use this style of classification include Australia/New Zealand (AS/NZS 1716:2012) and China (GB 2890:2009).